Shein, Temu in fierce fight over US market for $10 dresses

 PDD Holdings PDD.O, which owns China's popular Pinduoduo app, launched Temu in September as a new app for U.S. shoppers to buy shoes, jewelry, beauty accessories and home goods directly from Chinese merchants.

 Temu's gross merchandise value - the total sales before expenses - grew from $3 million in September to $192 million in January, according to data firm YipitData.
-The company plans to roll out in Canada, Australia and New Zealand this year.
+The company plans to roll out in Australia and New Zealand this year after launching in Canada in February.

 The company's social media efforts started months ago, according to job postings by Nanopower, Temu's marketing agency.
 In the U.S., Temu is paying social media influencers $100 to $1,000 an hour for content plugging the Temu marketplace on TikTok, Instagram and YouTube.